• On A Wing And A Swear

 -+-

-Navy folks often end stories with, “This is a true story.
+Navy folks often end sea-stories with, “This is a true story.
 No shit."
 In this case, the names and a few details have been changed to protect the guilty.
 Other than that, this is a true story.
 No shit.

 0 comments: